 - Location- in class, or in a separate room

 The following related services are offered in NYC DOE schools.
-Work with your child's IEP team to determine which, if any, services are appropriate for your child's needs.
+Work with your child's IEP team to determine which, if any, services are appropriate for your child.

 Descriptions of each type of service are in the Family Guide to Special Education Services on pages 20-24.

 - Adaptive Equipment: Devices that are used to assist students with daily living activities and participation in the school environment.
 Physical and occupational therapists work with students to determine if devices like standers, gait trainers, adaptive chairs, feeding or toileting equipment is needed.

-- Counseling: Helps students recognize and change behaviors that interfere with learning.
-Counseling is recommended for students who have social emotional difficulties that significantly limit their ability to participate in the school environment.
+- Counseling: Helps students recognize and change behaviors that get in the way of learning.
+Counseling is recommended for students who have social-emotional difficulties that significantly limit their ability to participate in school.

 - Hearing Education Services: Supports students who are deaf or hearing-impaired, and can include guidance, social work, counseling, transition services and work-study programs.

 - Occupational Therapy: Helps to adapt the physical environment, modify tasks and teach skills so that students can take part in and perform everyday life and school activities.
 These services must be prescribed by a physician.

-- Paraprofessional Services: Allows students who have management, toileting or health-related needs to safely and fully participate in classroom and other school activities.
-Paraprofessionals may support individuals or a group of students for part or all of the day.
+- Paraprofessional Services: Allows students who have behavior management, toileting or health-related needs safely participate in classroom and other school activities.
+Paraprofessionals may support your child individually or in a group for part or all of the day.

 - Physical Therapy: Helps students improve their physical ability, such as balance and coordination, so they can participate in the classroom and other school activities.
 These services must be prescribed by a physician.

 - Sign Language Interpreting Services: Provided to students and parents who are deaf or severely hard of hearing.

-- School Health Services: Address students’ health needs to ensure a safe educational environment.
+- School Health Services: Addresses students’ health needs to ensure a safe educational environment.
 These services must be recommended by a physician.